October Sky: Plot

-Later, Homer is inspired by Miss Riley to read a book on applied rocket science, learning to calculate the trajectory of a rocket.
-Using this, he and Quentin locate their missing rocket and prove it could not have caused the fire.
+Homer is inspired by Miss Riley to read a book on applied rocket science, which teaches him to calculate a rocket's trajectory.
+He and Quentin use this knowledge to locate their missing rocket and prove it could not have caused the fire.
 The boys present their findings to Miss Riley and the school principal, Mr. Turner, who determines the cause was a flare from a nearby airfield.

-Homer returns to school by special invitation; the boys return to rocketry and win the school science fair.
-When the opportunity arises for one of them to participate in the National Science Fair in Indianapolis, they elect Homer.
+Homer tells his father he is returning to high school and no longer wants to work in the mine.
+The boys return to rocketry and win the school science fair.
+When the opportunity arises for one of them to participate in the National Science Fair in Indianapolis, Homer is chosen.